Topics on this page

 You can manually initiate security updates at any time, regardless of scheduled tasks.

-- To get security updates on one agent, go to Computers, select the agent, then right-click and select Actions > Download Security Update.
+To get security updates on a single agent, go to Computers, select the agent, then right-click and select Actions > Download Security Update.

 To view the status of your security updates, go to Administration > Updates > Security.